urqw/game_template/README.md

 	Or you can add the game repository to the UrqW instance repository as a Git submodule.
 The template structure meets the necessary UrqW requirements for adding games as submodules.

 For details, please refer to the UrqW documentation.

+## License

+UrqW Game Template - a new game template for the UrqW text-based game engine.

+Written in 2025 by Nikita Tseykovets <tseikovets@rambler.ru>

+To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
+This software is distributed without any warranty.

+You should have received a copy of the CC0 Public Domain Dedication along with this software.
+If not, see <http://creativecommons.org/publicdomain/zero/1.0/>.